Thunderbirds drop two of three games at the Annex to the Columbus River Dragons

 Record

 The Thunderbirds lost two of three games to Columbus at the Winston-Salem Fairgrounds Annex.
-They lost 4-2 on Friday night before playing in front of a sellout crowd on Saturday to win 3-2.
-On Sunday afternoon the River Dragons rallied for a 4-3 victory.
+They lost 4-2 Friday night, won 3-2 before a sellout crowd Saturday and lost 4-3 Sunday.

 Stars

-Declan Conway scored two goals in the big Saturday night win over the River Dragons.
-He scored the first goal, then got the game winner in the final minutes of the game for the 3-2 win.
-Jacob Schnapp also had a goal and Gus Ford added two assists.
-In Sunday’s loss John Buttitta had a goal and an assist an newcomer Marvin Powell had an assist for the Thunderbirds.
+Declan Conway scored two goals Saturday night.
+He scored the first goal, then got the game-winner in the final minutes.
+Jacob Schnapp scored a goal, and Gus Ford added two assists.
+John Buttitta had a goal and an assist and newcomer Marvin Powell had an assist in Sunday's loss.

 Notable

-* Kelly Curl, the general manager of the Thunderbirds who served as head coach during Garrett Rutledge’s suspension, was 4-5 during his stint on the bench....
+• Kelly Curl, the general manager of the Thunderbirds who served as head coach during Garrett Rutledge’s nine-game suspension, was 4-5 on the bench.

-* The Thunderbirds signed Marvin Powell and Kyle Kazeroid last week ahead of their three games with the River Dragons.
+• The Thunderbirds signed Powell and Kyle Kazeroid last week ahead of the games with the River Dragons.
 Kazeroid has spent the last four years with Castleton University at the Division III level, skating in 70 games.
-He becomes the fifth Spartan to make the jump to professional hockey in the last three years.
-Most recently, Powell spent 32 games with the Birmingham Bulls of the Southern Professional Hockey League.
+Powell spent 32 games with Birmingham of the Southern Professional Hockey League.

 Stat of the weekend

-The Thunderbirds had their third sellout of the season on Saturday night with 3,200 there for the 3-2 win over the River Dragons.
-The attendance figure did not include the dogs there for the “Pucks and Paws” night sponsored by the Hillsdale Animal Hospital.
+The Saturday night sellout, 3,200 fans, was the Thunderbirds' third of the season.
+The attendance figure did not include dogs present for “Pucks and Paws” night sponsored by the Hillsdale Animal Hospital.

 Looking ahead